ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Icon Conversion (vssx folder)

 Conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later.
-Need to determine whether to provide vss files for Visio 2003-2013.
+TODO: Need to determine whether to provide vss files for Visio 2003-2013.

 ### Icons